pouriap/Grabby/README.md

 Download youtube playlists
 ![downloading youtube playlist](https://i.imgur.com/Bw1xH7E.png)

-## Installation
+## Installation (Firefox on Windows)
-1- Install the addon on your browser
+1- First install the toolkit on your computer using the setup file

-2- Install the toolkit on your computer (Currently only Windows is supported)
+2- Install the addon on Firefox by clicking on the download link

 The latest version of the addon and the toolkit can be found at [here.](https://github.com/pouriap/Grabby/releases/latest)

+**For other browsers and operating systems see [browser support](#browser-support)**

 ## What is the toolkit?
 Due to the restrictions put on WebExtensions they no longer can function like legacy addon (the way FlashGot did).
 So in order to provide the same functionality Grabby needs a "Native Application" in order to talk to other programs on your computer (such as your download managers). **Grabby Toolkit** provides this native application as well as other tools.